tylerweng/eden/docs/README.md

 Eden allows users to:

 - [x] Sign up new accounts, login, logout and perform a guest login
-- [x] Add, remove and share stations
-- [x] Bookmark artists and tracks
+- [x] Like, unlike and dislike tracks
 - [x] Stream tracks without interruption
-- [x] Generate stations by searching by artists, tracks or genre
+- [x] Generate stations by searching by artists or tracks.
 - [x] Upload and share tracks
 - [x] Like and unlike individual tracks